-How to use the Smart Search bar in Safari on iPhone and iPad
+Search Safari better than ever before with the Smart Search bar

 How to change your default search browser in Safari

 Everyone has their favorite search engine.
-Make sure yours is programmed as the default one when you use the Smart Search bar in Safari.
+Make sure yours is programmed as the default and use the Smart Search bar in Safari.

 - Tap on Settings from your Home screen.